webplatform/docs-wpd/Infrastructure/analysis/2014-OAuth_study_notes/index.md

 While OpenID was about keeping authorization and user information.
 It doesn’t solve the problem that third parties has to create a local account with the user.
 That's where OAuth comes in to play.

-* Giving access tokens to consumers without giving away private information<br />
+* Giving access tokens to consumers without giving away private information
 * Setting ''rules'' for sharing information through APIs
 * Keywords:
 ** '''Service provider''': It is understood that this is used when an entity serves both as: Resource Server, and Authorization server in the transparently.